AlisonW417/reading-round-up/notes.md

 - [ ] add a license
 - [ ] add a code of conduct
 - [ ] add/double check validations
+- [ ] remove no one is logged in alert and other unnecessary messages in console
+- [ ] figure out navigation!

 ## Overview:
 - this application will allow users to create a reading log and rate books they have read